SA9102/Markdown-Text-Editor-2.0/README.md

 The app is hosted on Render.

-**:warning: To view the application, firstly please click on the link below to start the server.
-Due to the limits of Render's free tier, please allow for up to a minute for the server to start up.
-When the server starts, you will be redirected to a page confirming that it is running.**
+**:warning: The application connects to a server.
+You can view the application without the server (click on the second link), but you won't be able to log in or create an account.
+If you wish to connect to the server, please click on the first link and allow for up to a minute for the server to start up (due to the limits of Render's free tier).
+Once the server is up and running, you will be redirected to a page confirming this.**

  -> [Click here to start the server](https://mte2-backend.onrender.com) <-